krunch3r76/gc_spyu/README.md

 For information on the global supercomputer that is Golem and how to run apps on it, visit https://www.golem.network

+For a listing of providers to inspect, visit https://stats.golem.network or run my gc__listoffers (https://github.com/krunch3r76/gc__listoffers)

 # installation
 ```bash
 $ git clone https://github.com/krunch3r76/gc_spyu.git